 In addition to reporting for ESPN, Paolantonio served as a professor in the English department at St. Joseph’s University in Philadelphia from 2002 to 2008, where he taught courses in political and sports journalism and communications.
 He continues to regularly speak at other colleges and universities.

 Paolantonio served in the United States Navy (1978-83) as a surface warfare officer in the Pacific Fleet and was awarded the United Nations Meritorious Service Medal in 1981 for supervising the rescue of Vietnamese refugees in the South China Sea.
 He retired as a lieutenant in 1983.
+For five years, as part of a Disney/ESPN initiative, Paolantonio has been a volunteer mentor with American Corporate Partnership, helping military veterans transition to military life.

 A native of Queens, N.Y., Paolantonio graduated from the State University of New York at Oneonta in 1977 with a bachelor of arts degree in history.
 In 2013, the school honored him with the degree of Doctor of Humane Letters.
 He also received a master’s degree in journalism from New York University in 1983.
 Paolantonio is a member of the board of the Cooper University Hospital Foundation in Camden, N.J.